 Humour me today, dear readers.
-A little anecdote sometimes illustrates a practice management tip better than any theory can…
+A little anecdote, about trust in the workplace, sometimes illustrates the point better than any theory can…

 I was speaking at a conference last week (more to come on that shortly!) at Exhibition Place.
 While on break, I decided to walk down to the water.
 While I was there, I did something I never do.
 I handed my cell phone over to a stranger to take my photo (for a blog post… more to come on that soon too!).

 For those of you who don’t relate, I make it a rule to not hand my cell phone off to strangers for photos, not as much for the monetary value, as for the confidential client contact details and related email and text messages.

 But this time I did.
 Why was today different?

 The woman handed me her phone first!
 She was running and needed photos for a fitness challenge she was doing (which looked very cool, by the way! so congrats my friend wherever you are).
 Since I was already contemplating the need for a photo and wasn’t exactly thrilled with my selfies, I handed my phone to her and asked her to reciprocate!